UnifierHQ/revoltpy-superembeds/README.md

 who've used embeds in discord.py and similar before).

 Features:
-- Makeshift embed fields
+- Makeshift embed fields and footers
-  - Please do note that **this does not use any actual embed fields**.
-As Revolt doesn't support having fields in embeds yet, we had to resort to showing the field data in the embed description, rather than in actual fields like we can on Discord and Guilded.
+  - Please do note that **this does not use any actual embed fields or footers**.
+As Revolt doesn't support having fields and footers in embeds yet, we had to resort to showing them through the embed description, rather than in actual fields like we can on Discord and Guilded.
 - Ability to use hex integers (e.g. `0xffb5ee`) to set color

 ## Examples